Not In Sight

 The involvement of Valdegeld University is a welcome aspect of the case, as it facilitates the ongoing romance between Mossa and Valdegeld University classical scholar Pleiti.
 In addition to the usual reasons people might welcome romantic distraction, Pleiti is still processing the fallout from the couple’s previous case.

 Mossa is the first person to look at the university’s missing persons statistics as a whole, rather than on a case-by-case basis.
-Mossa is therefore the person who discovers the issue may not be missing person.
+Mossa is therefore the person who discovers the issue may not be a missing person.
 It may well be missing people.
 The records suggest seventeen people have vanished.
 Strevan is the first one whose absence has attracted comment.

 An innocent explanation is found for one of the seventeen (not Strevan).
 Perhaps the same will be true of the remaining sixteen?
 Perhaps the remaining sixteen are unconnected, save for the statistical fluke of timing?
 Or perhaps there is a grand unified cause for the sixteen unexplained absences…